SAP/fsm-shell/README.md

     }
     ```

-### Plugin's specific api
+### PLUGIN SPECIFIC API

-ShellSDK provide a set of features which are specifically designed to communication with plugins running inside an application as part of the extention feature.
+ShellSDK provide a set of features which are specifically designed to allow communications with plugins running inside an application as part of the extention feature.

   - #### VIEW STATE : an all instance synced data object

 	You might need to share between you applicatin and plugins a general context to provide coherent UI.
 ShellSDK let you share any `{ key: value }` object through the ViewState entity.
 You can define a key from any application or any plugin using the `setViewState` method.
+ViewState is not persistant and will be deleted when user navigate outside of the application.

 	``` typescript
 	this.sdk.setViewState('TECHNICIAN', id);